arkency/posts/posts/2021-04-22-zeitwerk-based-autoload-and-workarounds-for-single-file-many-classes.md

 # Zeitwerk-based autoload and workarounds for single-file-many-classes problem

 Rails has dropped its [classic autoloader](https://guides.rubyonrails.org/autoloading_and_reloading_constants_classic_mode.html) by the release of version 6.1.
 From now on it uses [zeitwerk](https://github.com/fxn/zeitwerk) gem as a basis for new autoloading.
-That's a good news — the classic autoloader had several, well-documented, but nevertheless tricky [gotchas](https://guides.rubyonrails.org/autoloading_and_reloading_constants_classic_mode.html#common-gotchas).
+That's good news — the classic autoloader had several, well-documented, but nevertheless tricky [gotchas](https://guides.rubyonrails.org/autoloading_and_reloading_constants_classic_mode.html#common-gotchas).
 This welcomed change brings back the sanity.

 Unfortunately the initial scope of zeitwerk features did not include one, that I'd welcome the most — an ability to host several classes in a single file.